Tsavo West National Park

 A British administrator Colonel Petersen was given duties by the British government to supervise the construction of the Tsavo Bridge and the Railway in Tsavo River found himself in a dilemma when he saw his workers being killed.
 The railway was stopped for about nine months.

-12 December 1898 is when Colonel Petersen used bait and shot the first man-eaters lion, two weeks later he shot the second lion.
+12 December 1898 is when Colonel Petersen used bait and shot the two man-eating lions of Tsavo, two weeks later he shot the second lion.
 In the historic site, you will see the cave, the camp where people were staying, the railway line, also the houses (ruins) of Administrators that were built in 1898.
 If you would like to book for this safari you can have a one day tour of Tsavo East National Park or Tsavo West National Park, a Two-day tour of Tsavo East National Park and Tsavo West National Park, or a three-day tour of Tsavo East National Park Tsavo West National Park and Amboseli National Park.

 East African Rhincerous of Tsavo West National Park